Freedom suit

 In Saint Louis, Missouri, records of nearly 300 petition cases have been found that were filed between 1807 and 1860, and in Washington, D.C., nearly 500 petition cases were filed in the same period.
 A large portion of cases, as much as one-third, either never went to trial or were settled out of court.
 In the early nineteenth century in St. Louis and in Washington, D.C., nearly half of the attorneys at the bar may have acted as counsel for slave petitions.
-In Missouri, the courts assigned an attorney to the petitioner if it accepted a freedom suit for hearing; some of the top attorneys in St. Louis defended slaves.
+In Missouri, the courts assigned an attorney to the petitioner if it accepted a freedom suit for hearing; some of the top attorneys in St. Louis represented slaves.
 After the 1830s, the number of petition cases gradually declined.
 But from 1800 to 1830, most of the bar in these cities tried a petition case.

 Before the end of the eighteenth century, some southern states began to make petitioning for freedom more difficult.
 Maryland, for example, in 1796 required that county courts serve as the court of original jurisdiction, rather than the General Court of the Western Shore, an appellate court.
 The county courts clearly would be more favorable to the interests and views of the local planters against whom these suits were often filed.
 The legislature also banned persons with known antislavery sympathies from serving on juries in freedom suits.
 Virginia passed a similar law on jury composition in 1798.

 But, for a few decades, courts in slave states such as Louisiana, Mississippi, and Missouri often respected the precedent of "once free, always free" established by free states.
 Until the early 1850s, they ruled that slaves who had been held in free states maintained their freedom even if brought back into slave states.

 Until the Civil War brought an end to slavery, thousands of freedom suits were tried in state courts across the country, with some slaves petitioning as high as the Supreme Court.